To instruct Jonathan please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Jonathan is recommended as a leading junior in Construction in Chambers & Partners and for Construction and Insolvency in Legal 500.
+Jonathan is recommended as a leading Construction barrister in Chambers & Partners, Chambers Global and the Legal 500.

 Jonathan has extensive experience in acting in all types of construction and engineering disputes whether in the Technology and Construction Court, arbitration or adjudication.
 His additional expertise in insolvency makes him unusually qualified to advise and act in construction disputes where issues of insolvency or potential insolvency arise.
 He has specialist knowledge of step in rights, bonds, disclaimer, vesting orders, novation and assignment in an insolvency context.
 He is familiar with most standard forms including NEC forms published by JCT, FIDIC and ICE.
 He has recently been involved in a number of substantial disputes under PFI contracts.